-Born in Milwaukee in 1983, Kruse became fascinated by fermentation science at an early age, as her father spent his career making beer at Miller Brewery Company.
+Born and raised in Milwaukee, where her father spent much of his career working in production at Miller Brewery Company, Maggie was fascinated by fermentation science at an early age.
 Before becoming a brewer, he served as a U.S. Navy officer in the San Francisco area and fell in love with Napa and Sonoma wine country’s climate and lifestyle.
-His daughter grew up watching her parents enjoy a good bottle of wine with dinner on weeknights, and frequent family vacations to wine country piqued Kruse’s interest in a winemaking career.
+His daughter grew up watching her parents enjoy a good bottle of wine with dinner, and frequent family vacations to wine country piqued Maggie’s interest in a winemaking career.

-Kruse moved to the Napa Valley after high school graduation, driven by her fledgling passion.
-She studied at Napa Valley College while awaiting acceptance into University of California, Davis.
-She tackled internships between semesters at UC-Davis, and her first harvest at Clos LaChance reaffirmed her belief that she was destined to make wine.
-At UC-Davis, Kruse also worked in the laboratory of respected sensory scientist, Dr. Hildegarde Heymann.
-This was an experience that helped develop her sensory analysis skills.
+Maggie moved to the Napa Valley after high school graduation and studied at Napa Valley College while awaiting acceptance into the University of California, Davis.
+She tackled wine internships between semesters at UC-Davis, and her first harvest at Clos LaChance reaffirmed her belief that she was destined to make wine.
+At UC-Davis, Maggie worked in the laboratory of respected sensory scientist, Dr. Hildegarde Heymann, helping develop her sensory analysis skills.

-As winemaker at Jordan, Kruse oversees all aspects of managing the day-to-day operations in the cellars, including quality control experiments, fermentation monitoring, tank and lot organizing, selecting and inspecting barrels, blending, batonnage, selecting corks and bottles, bottling and labeling.
+As winemaker at Jordan, Maggie oversees all aspects of managing the day-to-day operations in the cellars, including quality control experiments, fermentation monitoring, tank and lot organizing, selecting and inspecting barrels, blending, batonnage, selecting corks and bottles, bottling and labeling.
 She works closely with Dana Grande and Brent Young on guiding the grapes from the vineyard to the winery.
-Her dedication to quality has taken her to Portugal several times to learn about cork-making and to the forests of Bordeaux to study barrel-crafting.
+Maggie’s dedication to quality has taken her to Portugal several times to learn about cork-making and to the forests of France to study barrel-crafting.

 She resides in Windsor with her husband and daughter.
 When she’s not at the winery, she enjoys cooking and traveling with her family.